 Under Section 22.041 of the Texas Penal Code, child abandonment occurs whenever an individual leaves a child somewhere without “necessary and reasonable care” for his age and ability.
-Section 261.101 of the Texas Family Code also makes it a requirement for anyone who has reason to believe a child has been abandoned to contact the authorities.
+Section 261.101 of the Texas Family Code also makes it a requirement for anyone who has reason to believe a child has been abused or abandoned to contact the authorities.
 Allegations of child abandonment are taken very seriously, with an investigation culminating almost immediately in most cases.

 Abandonment charges are normally considered a state jail felony.
 This means that the punishment for child abandonment charges can be: